 When Commerce is unable to match U.S. sales of the foreign like product in the comparison market at the same LOT as the EP or CEP sale, Commerce may compare the U.S. sales to sales at a different LOT in the comparison market.
+In comparing EP or CEP sales at a different LOT in the comparison market.
 In comparing EP or CEP sales at a different LOT in the comparison market, where available data make it possible, we make a LOT adjustment under section 773(a)(7)(A) of the Act.
 Finally, for CEP sales only, if the NV LOT is at a more advanced stage of distribution than the LOT of the CEP sale and there is no basis for determining whether the difference in LOTs between NV and CEP affects price comparability (i.e., no LOT adjustment is possible), Commerce shall grant a CEP offset, as provided in section 773(a)(7)(B) of the Act and 19 CFR 351.412(f).

 In this administrative review, we obtained information from JBL Canada regarding the marketing stages involved in making its reported home market and U.S. sales, including a description of the selling activities performed by the respondent and its affiliates for each channel of distribution.
-During the POR, JBL Canada reported that it sold citric acid to endusers and distributors through two channels of distribution in both the U.S. and home markets.
+During the POR, JBL Canada reported that it sold citric acid to end-users and distributors through two channels of distribution in the U.S. market and through one channel of distribution in the home market.
 JBL Canada stated that its selling process was essentially the same for both channels of distribution.
 Because the details of JBL Canada's reported selling functions for each channel of distribution are business proprietary, our analysis of these selling functions for purposes of determining whether different LOTs exist is contained in a separate memorandum entitled "Level-of-Trade Analysis for the Preliminary Results."

 Based on our analysis, we found that the selling functions JBL Canada performed for each of its channels of distribution in the U.S. market were essentially the same, with the exception of one selling function which we determine is not sufficient to warrant a LOT distinction between these channels.
 Therefore, we preliminarily determine that there is only one LOT in the U.S. market.
-Furthermore, because JBL Canada has one channel of distribution in the home market in which it (or its affiliates) performed the same selling functions for all customers, we preliminarily determine that there is only one LOT in the home market.
+Furthermore, because JBL Canada has one channel of distribution in the home market in which it (or its affiliates) performed the same selling functions for all customers, we preliminarily determine that there is only one LOT in the there is only one LOT in the there is only one LOT in the same selling functions for all customers, we preliminarily determine that there is only one LOT in the home market.